sri2101/PA_Python/README.md

-Personal Assistant built using Python.
+Personal Assistant built using Python and AI.
 It can perform various tasks like:
 - Speech Recognition (Speech-to-Text)
 - Text-to-Speech
 - Text-to- image